 RECONSTRUCTION ON IMPLANTS

-Implants served to replace missing teeth.
+Implants serve to replace missing teeth.
 They can be used to hold a removable denture that is mobile or uncomfortable in a fixed fashion.
 Additionally, they can replace teeth that have been highly restored and broken down in order to favor a better long-term prognosis.

 This alternative is commonly used and highly recommended as a reliable treatment option.

 Nevertheless, it is necessary to have enough bony tissue to allow for the placement and support of implants in the interested areas.
 Bone grafts may be used in certain areas where the support is lacking.